IDSP22/Final_Project_Deep_Sedation/README.md

 * What is the primary patient outcome of interest (deep sedation/ mortality rate)?
 * Is the main purpuse of this interactive app to sensibilize clinitians on the disparity of deep sedation?
-* How are the visualizations going to help the decision making process?
+* How do they expect the visualizations going to help the decision making process, if there is any expectation?
-* How does the visualization look for you?
+* How do you picture the dynamic visualization?

 #### Explore (User’s needs)
 Participants will need to prioritize the following needs